Cannabis

 THC

 THC – tetrahydrocannabinol – is one of over 100 identified cannabinoids found in cannabis.
 It is the primary psychoactive component and what causes the effects that people most associate with getting “high” from using the drug.
-Under current laws, it is illegal to use and possess products that contain THC on 台湾裸聊直播 grounds or University-sponsored events and activities.
+Under current laws, it is illegal to use and possess products that contain THC on 台湾裸聊直播 grounds or at University-sponsored events and activities.
 More information can be found on the Cannabis Policy FAQ page.

 CBD